Wayne82/wayne82.github.io/_drafts/Learn-Linear-Algebra-Notes-on-Key-Definitions-Cont.md

 * **Pesudoinverse Provides Best Approximation**, Suppose $V$ is finite dimensional, and $T \in L(V, W)$, and $b \in W$.
 Then,
   * If $x \in V$, $$\|T(T^+b) - b\| \leq \|Tx - b\|$$
   * If $x \in T^+b + null(T)$, then $$\|T^+b\| \leq \|x\|$$

+## Conclusion
+These chapters introduce numerous foundational definitions and lemmas.
+The Fundamental Theorem of Algebra serves as a cornerstone for richer theories in linear algebra, particularly through the application of polynomials to operators.
+A key insight is that every operator possesses a minimal polynomial, the roots of which correspond exactly to the operator's eigenvalues.

+Eigenvalues and eigenvectors act as the structural 'building blocks' of an operator and are essential for deciphering its internal mechanics.
+While operators in complex vector spaces can always be represented by an upper-triangular matrix, they are diagonalizable if and only if their minimal polynomial has distinct roots.
+Consequently, a vector space can be decomposed into a direct sum of eigenspaces only when the operator is diagonalizable.

+Finally, inner product spaces introduce the vector space with geometric structure by defining length and angle.
+A very surprising result is the Riesz Representation Theorem, which shows that every linear functional can be uniquely represented as an inner product with a specific vector in the space.